Survivorship: Late Effects After Radiation for Head and Neck Cancer

 Late Effects After Radiation for Head and Neck Cancer

-Side effects from radiation treatment are directly related to the area of the body being treated.
-Any area in the treatment field has a risk of being damaged by radiation, causing side effects.
+Side effects from radiation treatment affect the area of the body in the treatment field.
+The treatment field includes the cancer and in some cases nearby healthy tissue.
 The way radiation is given has changed over the years, leading to a lower risk of late effects.
+Talk with your radiation oncologist to find out which areas were in your treatment field.

-Damage to the Salivary Glands
+Damage to the Mouth, Throat, and Salivary Glands

 • Contact your provider if you have new or worsening jaw pain.

-Damage to the Bones
+Damage to the Muscles, Bones, and Nerves

 • Radiation can cause small cracks (fractures) in the bones that are in the treatment field.
 Try to avoid trauma including falls or accidents.
 If you do get hurt, ask your provider if you need an x-ray to check for bone damage.